-Once you have registered for the event, you'll be asked to complete this form in preparation for your Registrar Session.
+Once you have registered for the event, you'll be asked to complete the Scholarship Competition Prior Credit Form in preparation for your Registrar Session.
 Bring the completed form with you to your assigned Registrar Session during the event.
-You may need this form to help you complete the paperwork.
+You may need the Asbury AP-CLEP Credit Chart to help you complete the paperwork.

 Traveling to Asbury